 College courses must be approved by the principal and parent prior to enrollment.
-USD 225 will pay up to the amount of the DC3 rate of online tuition for a total of 15 credit hours per student.
+USD 225 will cover fees for DC3 courses while parents/guardians are responsible for tuition.
 The student must receive a "C" grade or better or they will be financially obligated for the course.
 The principal may factor in many things including the past behavior and performance of the student in deciding to grant authorization for a college class.